it-at-m/muc-patternlab-vue/README.md

 This repository contains a ready-to-use Vue-Components-Library based on [munich.de's MDE5 Patternlab](https://patternlab.muenchen.space/).

-In it's current state only some components exist.
-The library will continuely grow as the need for new components grows.
+In its current state only some components exist.
+The library will continually grow as the need for new components grows.

 We intend to let this project be a community project in which every developer who needs new components contributes the results of his work into this library.